Categories

 A raptor is a predatory bird, with sharp talons, a hooked beak, and keen eyesight.
 Raptors are also sometimes called birds of prey.
 There are many different types of birds of prey, including eagles, hawks, owls, falcons, vultures, ospreys, and kites.
 Birds of prey come in many different sizes: from the American kestrel, the smallest of falcons, which is not much larger than a blue jay, to the golden eagle, which can have a wingspan over 6 feet (1.8 meters)!
 Condors, a type of vulture, can be even larger.
 The Andean condor of western South America may have a wingspan of up to about 10 feet (3 meters).

-Here are five traits shared by raptors that make them unique and amazing birds:
+In this post, you will learn five traits shared by raptors that make them unique and amazing birds.
+But first…

 1. Great Eyesight